scionproto/scion/doc/DRKeyInfra.md

 where `val_time` specifies a point in time at which the requested key is valid.
 The requested key may not be valid at the time of request, either because it already expired or because it will become valid in the future.
 For example, prefetching future keys allows for seamless transition to the new key.
+Thus, `val_time` is used to identify the epoch in which the requested key can be used.

 To obtain valid AS-level certificates to sign and encrypt the first level key exchange, we can use the SCION control-plane PKI.
 The request token is signed with B’s private key to prove authenticity of the request.
 Upon receiving the initial request, CS\_A checks the signature and timestamp for authenticity and expiration.
 If the request has not yet expired, the certificate server CS\_A will reply with an encrypted and signed first-level key derived from the local secret value SV\_A.
+SV\_A is chosen according to the epoch identified by `val_time`.

     K_{A→B} = PRF_{SV_A} (B)
     ciphertext = {A | K_{A→B}}_PK_B